Bart0ss/RedditBOT/README.md

 3 - Insert Login, Password and Subreddit name

-3.1 You need to insert your account informations into code variables in Program.cs

-or

-3.2 Compile whole project and then insert your account informations via Console.Application input (e.g your keyboard)
+3.1 - Compile whole project and then insert your account informations via Console.Application input (e.g your keyboard)

 4 - Let it work and pray that you won't send requests too fast because it may crash because of it I have to do some kind of workaround to avoid this :P